luube4r/Lululand/README.md

    - Log into the firewall using the login: 'installer' and password: 'opnsense'.
    - Choose the default keymap setting.
    - Choose Install (UFS).
-   - Choose VBox Hard disk and confirm your choice.
+   - Choose VBox hard disk and confirm your choice.
    - After the installation is finished, change the root password, then complete the installation.
    - Let the VM reboot.
 Once the VBox graphic appears, click on 'Devices' in the window menu, go to optical drives, and click 'Remove disk from virtual drive'.
    - Log in to the firewall using 'root' as the login and the password you made.
    - Enter 1 to assign the WAN and LAN interface.
-   - Set the WAN interface to 'em0' (NAT interface), then set the LAN interface to 'em1' (internal network interface).
+   - Set the WAN interface to 'em0' (NAT interface) and the LAN interface to 'em1' (internal network interface).
    - Enter 2 to set the LAN interface's IPv4 address (static (not DHCP)) and subnet mask.
    - You can activate the DHCP server on the LAN and create client address ranges to your liking.
    - Select yes for web GUI options.